Newcastle and North Shields Railway

 The Newcastle and North Shields Railway opened in June 1839 from a temporary terminus in Carliol Square in Newcastle upon Tyne to North Shields.
-The railway was absorbed by the Newcastle & Berwick Railway in November 1844.
-The Newcastle & Berwick Railway was itself absorbed by the York, Newcastle and Berwick Railway, and this became part of the North Eastern Railway in 1854.
+The railway was absorbed by the Newcastle and Berwick Railway in November 1844.
+The Newcastle and Berwick Railway was itself absorbed by the York, Newcastle and Berwick Railway, and this became part of the North Eastern Railway in 1854.

 Tynemouth was served from 1847 and Newcastle Central replaced the original station in 1850.
 In 1882 the station at Tynemouth was replaced by a through station when the line and the former Blyth and Tyne Railway line were linked.
 The route was electrified in 1904 as part of the Tyneside Electrics programme.

 Origins

 A railway between Newcastle and North Shields was proposed in 1830, but was opposed in Newcastle by people who feared that the city docks would lose trade to the docks in North Shields, and by people in North Shields who feared local shops would lose trade when customers could travel to Newcastle and that no-one would holiday in North Shields if they could stay in Newcastle.
 Of the two proposed routes one was chosen in 1835, changed the following year so Tynemouth was on the main line rather than served by a branch.
 To compensate landowners for the lost income from wayleaves on coal carried on the existing wagonways, a toll of d (Note: A pre-decimal penny was worth in 1836 about the same as p in .) a mile was agreed.
 The act of Parliament authorising the Newcastle and North Shields Railway (N&NSR), the Newcastle-upon-Tyne and North Shields Railway Act 1836 (6 & 7 Will.
 4. c. lxxvi), received royal assent on 21 June 1836.